oVirt/ovirt-site/source/documentation/vmm-guide/chap-Administrative_Tasks.html.md

 ### Assigning Virtual Machines to Users

 If you are creating virtual machines for users other than yourself, you have to assign roles to the users before they can use the virtual machines.
 Note that permissions can only be assigned to existing users.
-See [Users and Roles](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/paged/administration-guide/chapter-14-users-and-roles) in the *oVirt Administration Guide* for details on creating user accounts.
+See "Users and Roles" in the [Administration Guide](/documentation/admin-guide/administration-guide/) for details on creating user accounts.

 The User Portal supports three default roles: User, PowerUser and UserVmEngine.
 However, customized roles can be configured via the Administration Portal.
 The default roles are described below.